OpenTPCast/Docs/guides/CAMERASTREAM.md

 ## Installation
 1. Power up the TPCast power box by plugging in the battery and wait a few minutes, then launch Putty and connect with the following details:
-	- Hostname: Locate the IP address of the TPCast power box by checking your router's connected client list (e.g. 192.168.XXX.XXX).
+	- Hostname: tpcast.local (or locate the IP address of the TPCast power box by checking your router's connected client list - e.g. 192.168.XXX.XXX)
 	- Port: 22
 	- Username: pi
 	- Password: 1qaz2wsx3edc4rfv